GLOBAL ACTION ON CLIMATE More Sustainability News

 - developing and maintaining urban forestry & green urban spaces

-- reforestation (and stop deforestation), regenerative agriculture
+- reforestation (and stop deforestation)

-- other forms of sustainable agriculture.
+- agroforestry, carbon farming, and other forms of sustainable agriculture

 These sustainable measures represent immediate solutions of expanding natural carbon sinks needed to ensure a healthy planet.
 The most efficient "technological" climate solution in terms of sequestering atmospheric CO2, is the simple the ancient "technology" of planting trees.

 Forests (including urban forestry) need to be created on a large enough scale (trillions of trees globally), so that existing carbon is sequestered from the atmosphere to create a net zero future.
-Together with all of the above sustainable pathways, a focus on planting tress to a healthy future planet.
+Together with all of the above sustainable pathways, a focus on planting tress will create a healthy future planet.